15 Native Plants for the Midwestern Garden

 Zones: 3-10

 This incredible groundcover bears bright wine-red flowers all summer long.
-Poppy mallow is long lived, drought tolerant, and pest-free.
-It's perfect for the front of the border or scrambling over a rock wall.
+Poppy mallow is long-lived and drought-tolerant, as well as pest-free.
+It's perfect for the front of a border, or scrambling over a rock wall.

 Name: Callirhoe involucrata